thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

 ## 2. Import the ADS Project
 <a name="deploy-integrate-2"></a>
 ??? note summary "Expand to view"

+    !!! warning
+        The ADS Project requires an empty github repo and a git API token, if your team doesn't have git knowledge please contact an instructor.

     1. Download [ClientOnboardingDecisions.zip](Solution%20Exports/Automation%20Decision%20Services/ClientOnboardingDecisions.zip)

     2. Create an empty GIT repo and get its URL and API Key